Types of Aid

 Banks, credit unions and other financial institutions offer private loans (also known as alternative loans) to help fill the gap between the cost of education and the amount of other financial aid offered.
 However, it’s best to always maximize all other resources first, including federal loans, which may have lower interest rates and better loan terms.

 Federal regulations require most private educational loan borrowers to complete a self-certification form prior to the loan being finalized.
-The self-certification form is intended to promote “informed borrowing” by educating borrowers about financial aid availability and encouraging them to seek advice from the financial aid office about other forms of aid before taking out a private education loan.
+The self-certification form is intended to promote “informed borrowing” by educating borrowers about financial aid availability and encouraging them to seek advice from the Student Financial Services office about other forms of aid before taking out a private education loan.

 The Truth in Lending Act permits a three business day “right to cancel” period, beginning after you receive your final loan disclosure from your lender.
 Lenders cannot release your first loan disbursement until after this time has passed.
 This waiting period applies to most private education loans.
 We encourage students who are applying for a private education loan to do so several weeks in advance to ensure funds are received to pay your education bills by their due dates.